 Step 2: Add water and mix until you have a very sticky, rough dough.

 Tip: Don't worry - it's supposed to be very sticky!
 And don't overmix it, just mix it until everything is combined.

 Step 3: Give it a long rise.
 Cover it with plastic wrap and then let it sit for at least 6 and up to 12 hrs.
 This is where the magic happens!

-Step 4: Add that dough to either a (greased) loaf pan or a dutch oven to rise again.
+Step 4: Add that dough to either a (greased) loaf pan or a parchment paper-lined Dutch oven to rise again.

 Tip: Sprinkle the edges of this wet dough with some flour.
 This will help you pull it out of the bowl and shape it.

-Step 5: Once it has risen again, add a little more fresh rosemary (if you'd like) on top of your bread and then score it with a bread lame or super sharp knife.
+Step 5: Let rise again and add a little more fresh rosemary (if you'd like) on top of your bread and then score it with a bread lame or super sharp knife.

 Who doesn't love a good Dutch Oven bread?
-When you want a bread that looks artisan, pull out that Dutch oven!
-It wont rise as much as a formed bread in a loaf pan, but it will have that lovely oval shape.
+When you want bread that looks artisan, pull out that Dutch oven!

 We make this bread All.
 Of.
 The.
 Time.
 It is our go-to.
 The hardest part of it?
 Remembering to prep it!
 Which makes this bread is absolutely the perfect "gateway" homemade bread!